Espionage in Norway during World War I: Oslo

 A number of suspected spies operating in or near Kristiania were investigated.
 Among the best known cases was the Rautenfels affair, when the German diplomatic courier Walter von Rautenfels was accused of leading a sabotage league with the purpose of attacking Allied ships.
 After a long investigation 188 kg of explosives, in suitcases and packing cases, were confiscated at the railway station Oslo Ø. These included 95 larger and 12 smaller explosive bombs, 104 fire bombs, detonators and percussion caps.
 Due to diplomatic pressure Rautenfels was extradited to Germany because of his immunity as courier for the German Emperor, while other members of the league were eventually convicted and sent to prison.

 Other cities

-The cities Bergen and Trondheim were subject to several espionage cases during World War I. Bergen was an important harbour, and information about ships traffic was sensitive due to the U-boat Campaign by the German Empire against Britain and her allies.
+The cities of Bergen and Trondheim were subject to several espionage cases during World War I. Bergen was an important harbour, and information about ships traffic was sensitive due to the U-boat Campaign by the German Empire against Britain and her allies.
 From 1914 to 1918 more than 800 Norwegian merchant ships were sunk due to the German U-boat Campaign.
-A series of unexplained fires occurred in 1917.
-These involved fires in Horten, Holmestrand, Stavanger, Sørengen, Trondheim and Orkdal, Greaker, Tveitsund, Hurum, Gjøvik, Skien and Tønsberg.
+A series of unexplained fires occurred in 1917, in Horten, Holmestrand, Stavanger, Sørengen, Trondheim and Orkdal, Greaker, Tveitsund, Hurum, Gjøvik, Skien and Tønsberg.